 Patterns: asymptotic properties.
-The use of the asymptotic behaviour of the g-mode frequencies (or periods) was pioneered by Delache in 1983, this induced to a claimed detection of g modes (Delache and Scherrer, 1983).
-This lead other observers to apply the method on their own data (Fröhlich and Delache, 1984).
+The use of the asymptotic behaviour of the g-mode frequencies (or periods) was pioneered by Delache (Delache and Scherrer, 1983; Fröhlich and Delache, 1984).
 The asymptotic approach is of relevance only to high-order g modes (of frequency below 100 μ Hz) for which the asymptotic behaviour applies.
 Unfortunately, the solar noise increases towards lower frequencies, and the mode spacing dramatically decreases; matters are further complicated by the rotational splitting (Fröhlich and Andersen, 1995) which also contributes to the overall pattern.

 Following discussions in the Phoebus group, we have resumed the work using this technique.
-As the theoretical mode amplitude increases with increasing frequency (see e.g. Fig.3) the asymptotic frequencies have to be corrected with e.g. the results from the detailed model calculations (Provost et al., 2000).
-Moreover, the rotational splitting has to be corrected not only for the influence of the coriolis force (Berthomieu et al., 1978), but also for the effect of a possibly rapidly rotating core which has to agree with the results of the p modes in the outer layers of the radiative core.
-Another crucial point is to derive a statistical test for assessing the significance of the coherence peak found.
+As the theoretical mode amplitude increases with increasing frequency (see e.g. Fig. 4) the asymptotic frequencies have to be corrected with e.g. the results from the detailed model calculations (Provost et al., 2000).
+Moreover, the rotational splitting has to be corrected not only for the influence of the Coriolis force (Berthomieu et al., 1978), but also for the effect of a possibly rapidly rotating core which has to agree with the results of the p modes in the outer layers of the radiative core.
+The method we use is not based upon bivariate analysis (Fröhlich and Andersen, 1995) but is simpler to implement.
+We compute theoretical frequencies from the asymptotic formula and add up the power from each corresponding bin of the whitened power spectrum; the result is averaged over the number of added modes.
+The resulting statistics is χ^2 with 2n degrees of freedom with a mean of 1 by definition and rms value of $1/\sqrt{n}$, where n is the number of theoretical frequencies computed.
+Figure 2 show the results obtained with GOLF data.